Teaching Kids About Money

-Teaching kids about money from an early age could help them from overspending or maxing out credit cards as adults.
-Financial education is not just explaining about credit scores or making change; it should be centered on discussing the power of savings.
+Teaching kids about money from an early age could help keep them from mismanaging their finances as adults.
+Financial education is not just about budgeting for expenditures; it should also include saving.
 Opening a certificate of deposit (CD) for your child is one way to help kids understand what it means to save.
 A CD generally earns higher interest than a regular savings account and is more secure than the stock market.
 CDs can be part of any plan for teaching kids about money, which could also include: